ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <strong>Observation(s):</strong>
 <ul>
-<li>There doesn't appear to be a strong correlation between mass/radius and distance.
-This makes sense - we wouldn't expect planet characteristics to depend on their distance from Earth.</li>
+<li>No strong correlation between mass/radius and distance.
+Expected - we wouldn't expect planet characteristics to depend on their distance from Earth.</li>
 </ul>

 <div style="height: 20px;"></div>